ngs-mstb/micgent/README.md

 the container will get automatically restarted with the same configuration every time the host is rebooted.

+**Note on importing histories**: Our support for GCP includes built-in checks that the intermediate Galaxy datasets such as the manifest and the ARIBA reference pack have not been modified by the analyst (through download, editing and re-upload sequence of steps).
+These checks are active in the tools all the time, even in non-GCP deployments.
+The current implementatiom has a side effect that if the user imports an existing Galaxy history, the `Extract target genes...` tool will refuse to run with the manifest and the ARIBA pack that were already present in the imported history.
+Both will have to be rebuilt.
+The tools which build these datasets complete within seconds.

 ## Developing in-depth understanding of the NGS-MSTB Galaxy tools interface

 You can start with the interactive tours linked from the front page of